Sullivan Act: Litigation

-The Court's decision in Bruen continues to have ripple effects on cases based in the Second Amendment, including administratively.
-In Ms. Donna Y. Frazier the Office of the Attorney General of Louisiana held that a requirement for firearms ammunition be kept separate from the firearms themselves was unconstitutional pursuant to both the Second and the Fourteenth Amendments to the United States Constitution.
+The Supreme Court's decision in Bruen continues to have ripple effects on Second Amendment cases, including administrative ones.
+In Ms. Donna Y. Frazier, the Office of the Attorney General of Louisiana held that a requirement for firearms ammunition to be kept separate from the firearms themselves was unconstitutional pursuant to both the Second and the Fourteenth Amendments to the United States Constitution.
 The court applied the test established in Bruen requiring the government to "affirmatively prove that its firearms regulation is part of the historical tradition that delimits the outer bounds of the right to keep and bear arms."
-In so doing, the court found that this law made essentially rendered a citizens ability to rely on self-defense "impossible".
+In so doing, the court found that this law essentially rendered a citizen's ability to rely on self-defense "impossible".
 Consequently, given that there was no adequate support provided via evidence or otherwise that would "overcome the presumptive right" established in Bruen.

 In Range v.
-Attorney General United States of America, the United States Court of Appeals, Third Circuit adopted the Bruen standard to justify allowing Range who would be considered a felon in most states to purchase a firearm.
-Specifically, Range pled guilty to the misdemeanor of making a false statement to obtain food stamps, which was punishable by up to five years incarceration.
+Attorney General United States of America, the United States Court of Appeals, Third Circuit, adopted the Bruen standard to justify allowing Range, who would be considered a felon in most states, to purchase a firearm.
+Specifically, Range pled guilty to the misdemeanor of making a false statement to obtain food stamps, which was punishable by up to five years' incarceration.
 As such, Range was denied the ability to purchase a firearm pursuant to 18 U.S.C. §922(g)(1) which makes it unlawful for any person who has been convicted in any court, of a crime punishable by imprisonment for a term exceeding one year to possess in or affecting commerce, any firearm or ammunition.
 However, the court noted that post Bruen, the proper standard is no longer means-end scrutiny, but rather the focus on history and tradition.
-Consequently, the court held that the Government did not show that the historical tradition of firearms regulation supports depriving Range of his Second Amendment right to possess a firearm.
+Consequently, the court held that the government did not show that the historical tradition of firearms regulation supports depriving Range of his Second Amendment right to possess a firearm.
 As such, the court opened the door for individuals who would otherwise be barred from exercising their second amendment right as a result of the fact that their crimes may technically classified as felonies due to their punishable years, to exercise such rights.